espressif/esp-hosted/docs/c_api.md

 ---

 ### 2.14 `esp_hosted_wifi_connected_stations_list*  wifi_connected_stations_list(int *num)`
-This is used to get list of connected stations to ESP32 softap.
+This is used to get list of connected stations to ESP32 softAP.

 #### Parameters
 - `num` :